Spiced roast pork belly you say? Not a cut of meat you’ve seen here before? A new direction for Eat Like a Girl?

 I had plans for the vegetarian food, two big salads, one with beans, and therefore reasonably balanced.
 Noone was going hungry on my watch!
 As for the pork belly, the Saturday kitchen recipe had piqued my curiosity.
 I decided that I would take a similar approach with mine.
 I hadn’t added lemon zest to my pork spice rub before, so definitely wanted to try that, and I added fennel seeds (always so good with pork), sea salt, some red pepper flakes that I had bought in a local Turkish shop and which have become a staple, and finally, some fiery chilli powder.

 Ready to go!
 I had preheated the oven to 150 degrees celsius.
 In went the pork, snugly in a roasting tray that just held it, with 100ml water in the tray.
-This bit was new and related to my tv watching that morning.
-I usually add cider, stock or wine.
+I usually add cider, stock or wine, but with so many flavours on there already, water was right for this.
 I roasted it uncovered at this temperature for 2 hours, then turned the oven up to 220 degrees to crisp the crackling for about 20 minutes.
 And we were done.

-This recipe made enough for 3 and I served it withy khobez (flatbreads) and 3 salads (more on those later).
+This recipe made enough for 3 and I served it with khobez (flatbreads) and 3 salads (more on those later).
 Enjoy!

 1kg good pork belly, on the bone, if possible